chrislohmeier/worldbuilding-wiki/Veril.md

   - location
   - planet
 ---
-## Summery
+## Summary

-Veril is a tidally planet on a peculiar, wobbling orbit that results in the planet perfectly facing the sun once a year at the equinox, and then gradually tilting until the planet is maximally offset from its axis at the solstice.
+Veril is a tidally locked eyeball planet on a peculiar, wobbling orbit that results in the planet perfectly facing the sun once a year at the equinox, and then gradually tilting until the planet is maximally offset from its axis at the solstice.